Day 1 – Monday, October 28, 2019

 11:00 a.m. – 12:30 p.m. – D Workshops

-D1 – Bill 30: A multi-perspective approach to the mental health laws in Alberta
+D1 – A Multi-perspective Approach to the Mental Health Laws in Alberta

-Presented by: Elizabeth Eldridge, Founder & Director, Arpeggio Health Services; Michelle Semotiuk, Workers’ Compensation Board Alberta; Adrianne Lozinski, Workers’ Compensation Board Alberta; and Kessie Stevens, Artis Inc.
+Presented by: Elizabeth Eldridge, Founder & Director, Arpeggio Health Services; Kessie Stevens, Artis Inc; and Canadian Centre for Occupational Health & Safety (CCOHS)

 Bullying, harassment & intimidation can have a significant impact on the culture of an organization and the mental health of employees.
 The presentation will provide attendees with an overview of the Public Interest Disclosure (Whistleblower Protection) Act, the role of the Public Interest Commissioner, and the Commissioner’s ability to investigate instances of large-scale systemic bullying, harassment and intimidation within public sector organizations.

-D4 – Preventing Occupational Stress Injuries in Health Care and Public Services & Well in the Work: an Indigenous agency’s wellness journey
+D4 – Occupational Stress and Wellness in Health Care, Public Services and Indigenous Agencies

 Presented by: Stew Schmidt, Maskwacis Ambulance Authority; Jackson Heraid, Maskwacis Ambulance Authority; Kim Younger-Laboucan, Miskanwah; Beverly Delion, Miskanwah and Ronni Abraham, Miskanwah